opendatasoft/ods-documentation/source/publishing_data/11_saving_and_publishing_a_dataset/dataset_actions_status.rst

   * * Delete dataset
     * .. image:: images/button_more-actions.png
       .. image:: images/button_delete.png
-    * Removes the dataset from both front office and back office catalog.
-Entirely deleted the dataset, its records and everything else related to the dataset.
+    * Removes the dataset from both front office and back office catalogs.
+Entirely deletes the dataset, its records and everything else related to the dataset.

 **Actions related to the configuring/processing of a dataset**